alliedvision/gst-vmbsrc/EXAMPLES.md

 camera.
 Here however 10 images are recorded.
 The `multifilesink` saves these images to separate files, named `out_000.png`, `out_001.png`, ... , `out_009.png`.

-Further changes to the pipeline are possible to for example change the format of the recorded images to ensure RGB images, or adjust the exposure time of the image acquisition process.
+Further changes to the pipeline are possible to, for example, change the format of the recorded images to ensure RGB images, or adjust the exposure time of the image acquisition process.
 For more details see the README of the `vmbsrc` element.

 ## Saving camera stream to a video file